StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

 will earn the same grade
 as a student who earns 42 **✓** and 300 **✘**.

+As a rule, at most one **✓** will be awarded to a student per standard per week.

 ### Revising Solutions

 A student may improve a solution marked as **✱** to **✓** by completing a [Revision Form][revision-form] outside of class and submitting it on the date of the next assessment.
-A student submitting a Revision Form must skip the corresponding exercise on that assessment, if applicable.
+A student submitting a Revision Form cannot also attempt that standard on a quiz that week.

 This submission will be marked as usual, possibly earning another **✱** that the student should revise further.
 (Usually at most two revisions